sivasai2006/Books/README.md

 https://www.quora.com/How-is-fault-tolerance-achieved-in-Apache-Spark
 https://data-flair.training/blogs/fault-tolerance-in-apache-spark/

+*CreateOrReplaceTempView vs CreateGlobalTempView*
 There is a difference between CreateOrReplaceTempView and createGlobalTempView, CreateorReplaceTempView is used when you want to store the table for a particular spark session and createGlobalTempView is used when you want to share the temp table across multiple spark sessions.

+*Case Sensitivity*
+By default Spark is case insensitive; however, you can make Spark case sensitive by setting the configuration:

+-- in SQL
+set spark.sql.caseSensitive true